 You don’t usually need to see your doctor if you think you have tennis elbow.
 However, if your symptoms get worse and aren’t helped by self-help measures and over-the-counter painkillers, see your doctor or physiotherapist for advice.

 Your doctor or physiotherapist will ask you about your symptoms and examine you.
 He or she may also ask you about your medical history.
 He or she can usually diagnose tennis elbow from examining your arm and finding out how your symptoms developed.
 Further tests are rarely needed, however your doctor or physiotherapist may recommend having an X-ray to rule out other conditions, such as arthritis, that can cause elbow pain.

 If you have severe tennis elbow that hasn’t got better with normal treatment, your doctor or physiotherapist may recommend an ultrasound scan.
 An ultrasound scan uses sound waves to produce an image of the inside of your arm.

 Treatment of tennis elbow

 To make a full recovery, you will need to change the way you use your arm so that your tendon can rest and has time to heal.
 How you do this will depend on how you developed tennis elbow and how severe it is.

-If over-the-counter painkillers and other treatments don’t ease your pain, your doctor may suggest an anti-inflammatory injection.
+If over-the-counter painkillers and other treatments don’t ease your pain, your doctor may suggest a cortisone injection.